mncrowe/QGDipoles.jl/docs/src/Examples.md

 # Examples

-Here we present some examples which demonstrate the how to use this package.
+Here we present some examples which demonstrate how to use this package.
 Further examples are available in the `examples/` directory.

 ## Example 1: 1-layer QG